OpenTransfr/Core/docs/Commodities/index.rst

 :substance
     Physical substances such as gold, silver, oil or plastics.
 Example: 'substance.plastic.pete'

+:voucher
+    Unrestricted.
+Represents any form of redeemable voucher/ gift card.
+Used when the receiving username is unknown or a physical gift is wanted.
+Example: 'voucher.itunes.currency.gbp' represents a pound sterling iTunes voucher.
+If the user requests for, for example, 'voucher.itunes' their preferred currency is appended onto the end (provided the voucher issuer has a sub-tag which matches).
+The merchant then simply accepts 'voucher.itunes' as well as 'currency'.

 :shares
     Shares in a public or private company.
 Example: 'shares.lse.ba'